RIVM-bioinformatics/ViroConstrictor/docs/manual.md

 * A named viral target via the `--target` or `--preset` flag.

     !!!
 Attention ""
         The given viral target will be used to enable an analysis-preset if ViroConstrictor is able to match your input to a known preset.
 If no preset is available then the default analysis settings will be used for the given viral-target.
+Please also see [the documentation about working with presets](presets.md).
         You can disable the use of analysis-presets with the `--disable-presets` flag.

 Additional information that you can provide, but is not always required is the minimum coverage level (`--min-coverage`) as well as the primer-mismatch rate (`--primer-mismatch-rate`).
 When these flags are not provided then their default values are used during analysis.